josmanperez/josmanperez.github.io/_posts/2025-02-02-Recommendation-system-with-vector-search.md

 When this option is selected, the function `createEmbeddings` is called.
 This will execute an aggregation pipeline that will look for the field `plot` or `fullplot` (as we want to get the plot of the movies in the `sample_mflix.movies` collection).

-> Please note that for this tutotial to work _as is_, the [MongoDB Sample collection](https://www.mongodb.com/docs/atlas/sample-data/sample-mflix/) must have been loaded in your cluster, specifically the `sample_mflix.movies`.
+> Please note that for this tutorial to work _as is_, the [MongoDB Sample collection](https://www.mongodb.com/docs/atlas/sample-data/sample-mflix/) must have been loaded in your cluster, specifically the `sample_mflix.movies`.
 {: .prompt-info }

 The aggregation pipeline looks like: